MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * This makes insertion much faster, as the new record is just added at the end of the overflow file
     * Retrievals are more expensive however as they may require access to the unordered overflow file as well (when the record is not found in the master file)
 * Updates to the ordering field value of a record can be costly as the record must be deleted from its old position and inserted into its new position
-* Not very common in DMBSs, except when the ordering field is
+* Not very common in DBMSs, except when the ordering field is
     * A key and
     * An index has been built on that key - primary index
         * Index is a data structure which would allow binary search to be performed during retrieval